 The Center for Socially Engaged Engineering & Design (C-SED) Lab is a collaborative design and project laboratory where students convene to learn, make, and build community.

-The Center for Socially Engaged Engineering and Design offers several opportunities to learn and practice the skills of socially engaged engineering and design throug online modules.
+The Center for Socially Engaged Engineering & Design offers several opportunities to learn and practice the skills of socially engaged engineering and design through online modules.